julienma/Bridget/README.md

 }
 ```

+Then run it, it will package both Bridget.nw (light archive needing node-webkit binary) and Bridget.app (standalone app -- but far bigger).
+It will also open the .app so you can test it immediately.

-Then run it, it will package an _app.nw and launch it through node-webkit.
+For development, you can run _test.command instead, it will just package an _app.nw and launch it through node-webkit.

-## Usage

-### Settings file

-Your watched folders are saved in a hidden `.bridget_settings.json` JSON file in your $HOME directory.
-It is created the first time you add a watched folder.
-You can back it up if needed.

-Note that it should never be empty, otherwise app won't load.
-If you want to reset your watched directory, do not empty and save the file, just delete it.

-### Installation

-TODO

-### Growl notifications (optional)

-You should install [growlnotify(1)](http://growl.info/extras.php#growlnotify) if you want to get Growl notifications when uploads are done.

-## Licence
+# Licence

 Tray icon using Entypo pictograms by Daniel Bruce — www.entypo.com